two sugar bugs

 * Your butter only needs about 1 hour of time (depending on temperature of your kitchen) to get to room temperature.
 You want the butter still slightly cool to the touch and not overly warm or soft.

-** At some point your buttercream is going to be a sloppy mess.
+** At some point your buttercream can look like a sloppy mess.
 It may even look curdled.
 Do not fear, just keep whipping and it will magically come together into a beautiful whipped frosting.
 If you feel it is too soupy, place the mixture in the refrigerator for 20 minutes and then re-whip.
+If you need more photos and trouble shooting for Swiss meringue buttercream, see this chocolate buttercream post.

 More Cakes and Cupcakes